It’s done and done, Trogue64 V1-2f Final

 I have a few of these guys in a box, mostly for a long term project that I have been working on.
 I haven’t had much need for them in the last while as VICE has great networking support.

 Lately, it has been crazy fun doing TCP/IP communications with the IP65 networking stack.
 It’s definitely the way to go for making games that need updates from time to time.
 Write a bootloader that fits in ROM, place it in the socket and off you go.
-Yes there are issues with a ROM update later on and that you need to have internet access to enjoy the software.
-Oh well, its a connected world.
+Yes, there are issues with a ROM update later on and that you need to have internet access to enjoy the software.
+Oh well, it is a connected world.

 I am not a bad assembly programmer, -not the best- but not bad.
 After watching a few seasons of his videos I started to notice subtle ways to improve my style.